Last Updated: February 1, 2019

-Ramen – The ultimate Japanese comfort food which Singaporeans know and love.
-This is our take on the best ramen shops in Singapore.
+Ramen is probably the ultimate Japanese comfort food that Singaporeans know and love.

-A piping hot bowl of curly yellow noodles in a thick umami packed broth to warm you up.
-You can often find the best ramen spots in the most inconspicuous of places, cosy hole in the wall joints, true to the authentic ramen experience.
+This piping hot bowl of noodles in a thick umami packed broth is sure to warm you up.
+You can often find the best ramen spots in the most inconspicuous of places.
+These cosy hole-in-the-wall joints will give you an authentic ramen experience.

-Also, slurp the noodles loudly to send your compliments to the chef.
+Also, be sure to slurp the noodles loudly to send your compliments to the chef.
 Pretty obnoxious elsewhere, but it is completely acceptable and a sign that you are enjoying your bowl of ramen.

-Sanpoutei Ramen have pretty much taken care of every single detail that makes up their bowl of ramen.
-From the ingredients imported from Niigata Japan to the specially made ramen bowls to retain the heat of the ramen while keeping a cool exterior.
+From the ingredients imported from Niigata, Japan to the specially made ramen bowls to keep the ramen warm, Sanpoutei Ramen takes care of all the details.
 The ramen noodles are handmade daily to ensure maximum freshness and springiness of the noodles.

-The house special is the Niigata Shoyu Ramen, with a clear broth made out of fish instead of the usual pork bones.
-The fish stock gives the ramen a more refined taste and is what sets Sanpoutei Ramen apart from all the other joints.
+The house special is the Niigata Shoyu Ramen, with a clear fish broth instead of the usual pork bone broth.
+The fish stock gives the ramen a more refined taste, and sets Sanpoutei Ramen apart from all the other joints.

 It’s taken seven years for Ramen Nagi to open an outlet in Singapore, but this famed ramen chain from Fukuoka definitely does not disappoint.

 I particularly enjoyed the Black King ($15.90) with its peppery, garlicky goodness.
-Darkened with blackened garlic and squid ink, it comes with a black ball of meat that you should break up and mix into the soup for a stronger flavour, along with a nice hint of sweetness.
+Darkened with black garlic and squid ink, the black ball of meat adds stronger flavours and a hint of sweetness when you break it up and mix it into the soup .

-Ramen Keisuke is a big player in the ramen game, with different outlets specialising in specific types of ramen, all of which are popular and you will see later on in the list.
+Ramen Keisuke is a big player in the ramen game, with different outlets specialising in specific types of ramen, all of which are popular.
 Tonkotsu broth is considered to be the preferred ramen broth of Singaporeans and Ramen Keisuke Tonkotsu King is what many, including Seth, consider to be the best tonkotsu ramen in Singapore.

-Along the corner of Orchid Hotel, you can always expect to see a queue outside the tiny joint which seats only about 20 people.
-The tonkotsu broth is boiled for hours and hours to achieve the milkiest, and most flavourful broth that is good to the last drop and worth the queue.
+Along the corner of Orchid Hotel, you can always expect to see a queue outside this tiny ramen joint which seats only about 20 people.
+The tonkotsu broth is boiled for hours to achieve a milky and flavourful broth that’s good to the last drop, and worth the queue.

-Started in Fukuoka in 1953, the popular ramen chain has set up it’s first international branch in Singapore and has been well-received here too.
-The noodles are homemade and are slightly thinner than the thick yellow ones you might be used to, giving them more of a bite.
+Started in Fukuoka in 1953, this popular ramen chain set up its first international branch in Singapore and has been well-received here too.
+The noodles from Uma Uma Ramen are homemade and are slightly thinner than the thick yellow ones you might be used to, giving them more of a bite.

-Besides the obvious favourite order being the Uma Uma Ramen, they also make a mean Cha Siu with Rice and Mazesoba with Cha Siu that is a dry ramen, a change from the usual bowl of noodles in soup.
+Besides the obvious favourite order being the Uma Uma Ramen, they also make a mean Cha Siu with Rice.
+The Mazesoba with Cha Siu is a dry ramen that’sa change from the usual bowl of noodles in soup.

-Hidden in an old shopping mall, Ramen Bari Uma is often overlooked by passersby and is one of the more underrated ramen places.
-But those in the know come back time and time again for its authentic bowls of piping hot ramen.
+Hidden in an old shopping mall, Ramen Bari Uma is often overlooked by passers-by and is one of the more underrated ramen places.
+But those in the know come back time and time again for its authentic bowls of ramen.

 The broth has strong notes of ginger too, which is a change from the usual tonkotsu broth.
 Thinner noodles are used here as well.